Real

 Find Your Values

-First, in your journal, write down 6 people you admire the most in the world.
+• Step 1: People You Admire.
+First, get your journal and write down 6 people you admire the most in the world.
 These could be role models or valued connections.
 What is it that you admire about them?
 Kindness?
 Perseverance?
 Passion?
 Optimism?
 Write it down.
 It's likely that you admire them because they exhibit traits that you admire yourself.

 The Reasoning